SE-317-Fall-23/API-Testing-Assign5/README.md

 ## Requirements
 Create three REST api to create, edit and read user registraion.
 The api should match the specs in the API specs section below.
-Use SprignBoot or any other framework.
+Use SprignBoot or any other framework that you are comfortable with.

 ### API Specs